-The main focus will be on understanding what matters to everyone who lives, works, visits and invests in Perth and Kinross, and co-creating the conditions and opportunities for everyone to Live Life Well.
+The Council will continue to engage with everyone who lives, works, visits and invests in Perth and Kinross to understand what matters to them and how the pandemic has impacted upon them.
+This will allow the Council to co-create the conditions and opportunities for everyone in Perth and Kinross to move forward positively and Live Life Well.